DomFord/domford.net/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Game Studies
+    - course: PhD Game Studies
       institution: IT University of Copenhagen
       year: 2022
     - course: MSc Game Design and Theory